nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Inheritance - Exercise/Person/README.md

 Your class’s names MUST be the same as the names shown above!!!

 Create a new empty class and name it Person.
 Set its access modifier to the public so it can be instantiated from any project.
 Every person has a name and an age.

+	Define a field for each property the class should have (e.g. Name, Age) Define the Name and Age properties of a Person.